jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *I* still calls its own A, while P and anyone else calls P’s A.

-A parent can still call the shadowed member, but this would require qualification with the interface name, or the shadowed member will be called:
+A parent can still call the shadowed member, but this would require qualification with the interface name, or the shadowed member might be called:

 __A__